TakisAngelides/Schwinger-Wilson-MPS/README.md

-These set of files are a Julia implementation of mainly the variational ground state search using matrix product states.
+These set of files are a Julia implementation of mainly the variational ground state search algorithm using matrix product states.
+There is also an implementation to get the first excited state.
+The reason the title of this repository is Schwinger Wilson MPS is because it implements the Schwinger model with Wilson fermions MPO and performs the variational ground state search algorithm on it.

 **Functions in variational_MPS_algorithm.jl:**